bbatsov/prelude/docs/usage.md

 #### PNG generation

-To generate a PDF version of the cheatsheet you'll need to install [Poppler](https://poppler.freedesktop.org/).
+To generate a PNG version of the cheatsheet you'll need to install [Poppler](https://poppler.freedesktop.org/).
 Afterwards you can do something like:

 ```shellsession
 $ cd modules/doc